Fred-Khan/React_Tutorials/03-React_Supabase_Auth/04-Login_Using_Supabase_Auth.md

 ## 7. Create a Custom Access Token Hook Security Definer that adds is_admin

 **Open Supabase → SQL Editor → New Query** and paste the function below.
-This function reads `public.profiles` for the logging-in user and adds an `is_admin` boolean into the token claims.
+This function reads `public.profiles` for the logged-in user and adds an `is_admin` boolean into the token claims if their account has the `is_admin` column value set as 1 in the profiles table.

-> Note: this code runs when a token is issued — it’s safe to query `profiles` here.
+> Note: this code runs when a token is issued.
-Paste and run as a single query as **postgres role**.
+> Paste and run as a single query as **postgres role**.

 ```sql